-In general, eating psilocybin mushrooms can bring several benefits.
-While of course, the recreational effects could be helpful for relaxation and general wellness, there are science-backed benefits as well.
+Eating psilocybin mushrooms might have several benefits.
+Of course, the recreational effects could be helpful for relaxation and general wellness, but there are science-backed benefits as well.

 Some of the potential therapeutic benefits of using “magic” shrooms include supporting abstention from smoking, helping with cancer-related psychological distress, and helping with certain depression symptoms.

-This study noted that psilocybin could improve the quality of life and decrease certain symptoms in people with cancer diagnoses.
-Some of these include anxiety and depression, which can be pretty strong in this sort of disease.
+In addition, the effect of psilocybin in treating anxiety has also been studied.
+A study noted that psilocybin could improve the quality of life and decrease certain symptoms in people with cancer diagnoses.
+Some of these include anxiety and depression, which can be pretty strong with such diseases.

 Shrooms Side Effects

-While in general trying psilocybin in smaller doses is not dangerous, there are few side effects that have come from the controlled use of shrooms.
-Some of the most common ones found by scientific research are:
+While psilocybin is not dangerous in smaller doses, a few side effects have been noted controlled studies.
+Some of the most common ones according to scientific research include:

 - General confusion